Reading time: 5 minutes

 On the other hand, we have a personification of the sun, a man named Jebus (that’s not a typo), a man who died for our sins (I wasn’t even born, so don’t rope me into it!).
 This guy though, doesn’t sound like a good person, considering that if I don’t do what he says, he’ll get his dad on to me, and send me to hell for all eternity and burn forever, probably locked in a cage with people I don’t like; like Japanese landlords …’alpha males’… and Scrappy-Do.

-All these threats shed light on why people follow the word of a book, a book that they need to follow in order to be good people (which they do so, so that they can go to heaven… seems a bit self-centred).
+All these threats shed light on why people follow the word of a book, a book that they need to follow in order to be good people (which they do so so that they can go to heaven… seems a bit self-centered).

 Hmm, Santa and Jesus sound as plausible as one another, but of course, only one is real!

 (I know who I’ll be cleaning my chimney for… that’s not a euphemism)

 Anyway, this post is about sharing with you the experiences of Christmas in China and Japan.
 Before I begin, let me remind you of how it is, we, in the United Kingdom celebrate Christmas.